jamesfebin/roboboutline/readme.md

 - **Any changes to the below tasks must be marked as bold**

 #### Untimed Tasks
-*Please assign alot a timeslot for the below tasks*
+*Please assign alot a timeslot for the below tasks (Can be assigned only by respective developer)*
 - [ ] Show progress bar on application for @anandsatyan
 - [ ] AppRate Integration for @anandsatyan
+- [ ] Hide Actionbar of com.facebook.login.activity for @anandsatyan

 #### 23 June